 • Collaboration, planning & prioritization

 Each of these, and some personal skills, we discuss, improve and measure.
-4 to 6 months is never enough to improve on everything, but it is enough to focus on the items where most needs to be done.
+Six months is never enough to improve on everything, but it is enough to focus on the items where most need to be done.
 It’s certainly enough time to understand what quality means and how to get there.

 It’s easy to get confused about quality.
 Quality might mean deluxness, fanciness, expensiveness.
 That’s not what quality means.
 Quality means meeting spec.
 Keeping the promise.
 Doing exactly what you said you would do.
 It is measured in consistency.